cysouw/diathesis/text/c03_summaryDia.md

 b.
 Ich pumpe den Keller leer.
 :::

-### *Präverb Ganz/voll-Objekttausch* {#sec:summary-ganz-voll}
+### *Präverb Ganz/voll-Objekttausch* {#sec:summary-praverb-ganz-voll}

-The *Ganz/voll-Objekttausch* exists in two closely related variants.
+The *Ganz/voll-Objekttausch* exists in two closely related variants, with a preverb (this section) or with a resultative adjective (next section).
 Syntactically, in both variants the object is exchanged.
-Different from the previous diatheses (see [@sec:summary-ganz-leer]), the old object can be retained as an optional *mit* prepositional phrase.
-The prepositional phrase before the diathesis takes the prepositions *in, an, aus* or *um*.
+Different from the previous diatheses (see [@sec:summary-praverb-ganz-leer]), the old object can be retained as an optional *mit* prepositional phrase.
+The prepositional phrase before the diathesis takes the prepositions *in, an* or *aus*.
 Semantically, the new object is a holonym filled with the meronymic old object.

 The ~~Präverb Ganz/voll-Objekttausch~~ (full discussion in [@sec:preverb-applicative-antipassive]) is marked by various different preverbs.
 Almost all preverbs occur, though *be-* and *ver-* are particularly frequent.
-For example, *laden* 'to load' [@next a,b] takes an accusative object that is loaded (here *Gepäck* 'luggage') and an obligatory location where it is loaded (here *in den Wagen* 'into the car').
-The diathesis to *beladen* 'to load onto' turns the locational object (*Wagen*) into a new accusative, while the old accusative (*Gepäck*) is turned into an optional *mit* prepositional phrase [@next c,d].
+For example, *laden* 'to load' [@next a,b] takes an accusative object that is loaded (here *Gepäck* 'luggage') and an obligatory location where it is loaded to (here *in den Wagen* 'into the car').
+The diathesis to *beladen* 'to load onto/into' turns the locational object (*Wagen*) into a new accusative, while the old accusative (*Gepäck*) is turned into an optional *mit* prepositional phrase [@next c,d].
+Note that the prepositional change from *in/an/aus* to *mit* is exactly the reverse of the *Präverb Teil/fest-Objekttausch* (see [@sec:summary-praverb-teil-fest]).
 Semantically, the new object (*Wagen*) is the holonym and is filled with the old object (*Gepäck*).

 ::: ex
 - Ich lade das Gepäck in den Wagen.